mickp18/Maximum-Flow-Problem/README.md

 4. `mx_node`: a mutex (mutual exclusion lock) used to protect access to the node's data.
 5. `mx_cv`: a condition variable used to signal threads waiting on the node's condition variable.
 6. `cv`: a condition variable used to wait on the node's condition variable.
-7. `mx_label`: This mutex is used to protect access to the node's label struct (label_t).
-8. `mx_label_reset`: This mutex is used to protect access to the node's label reset operation.

 ##### Methods

-1. Constructor `NodeFirst(int id)`: Initializes a new node with the given ID and sets its label to an empty struct.
+1. Constructor `Node(int id)`: Initializes a new node with the given ID and sets its label to an empty struct.
 2. `getId()`: Returns the node's ID.
 3. `setLabel(int pred_id, char sign, long labelflow)`: Sets the node's label based on the given predecessor node ID, sign, and flow value.
 4. `resetLabel()`: Resets the node's label to an empty struct and sets the labeled flag to false.